solana-foundation/developer-content/content/guides/dapps/cash-app.md

 program and ensuring it operates as expected.
 For the below test, we'll cover the following:

-- Create Accounts for User A and User B
+- Creates Accounts for User A and User B
-- Deposit funds into User A's account
+- Deposits funds into User A's account
-- Withdraw funds from User A's account
+- Withdraws funds from User A's account
-- Transfer funds from User A's account to User B's account
+- Transfers funds from User A's account to User B's account
 - User A adds User B as a friend
 - User A requests funds from User B
 - User B accepts the request
 - User A requests funds again from User B
 - User B declines the request

-When initializing an Anchor workspace, a file for typescript tests is generated.
+When initializing an Anchor workspace, a file for TypeScript tests is generated.
 Navigate to `cash-app-clone/cash-app/tests/cash-app.ts` to find the testing template, which will already have the required modules imported.